dragodiv/dVault/README.md

 ## Authentication

-Authentication is required for accessing CloudBox API endpoints.
+Authentication is required for accessing dVault API endpoints.
 You need to include an API key in the header of each request.

 API requests must be authenticated using a token that can be obtained from [Here](/profile).
 The token must be sent in the `Authorization` header of the request.